Belle de Jour (film): Critical response

-On review aggregator Rotten Tomatoes, Belle de Jour holds an approval rating of 95%, based on 58 reviews, and an average rating of 8.6/10.
+On the review aggregator website Rotten Tomatoes, Belle de Jour holds an approval rating of 95% based on 60 reviews, with an average rating of 8.6/10.
+The website's critics consensus reads, "The radiantly filmed Belle de Jour entrances even as it resists easy interpretations."
 Roger Ebert of RogerEbert.com gave the film 4 stars out of 4 and included it into his Great Movies list.